zyl009/Pixel-Wise-Classification-of-Multispectral-Satellite-Images-Using-Machine-Learning/README.md

 3. **Upload and Classify Images**:
    - Upload your multispectral GeoTIFF image.
+   - Choose the desired classification method (KNN or K-means).
    - For supervised classification, select training samples on the image.
-   - Choose the desired classification method (KNN or K-means).
+For unsupervised classification, input the number of classes.
    - View and analyze the resulting classified image.

+See the [report](report.pdf) and [slides](projrct_slides.pptx) file for more details.

 ## Dependencies
 This project utilizes the following open-source libraries: